 Harrison joined Watsi on November 26th, 2014.
 Five years ago, Harrison became the 692nd member to automatically support a new Watsi patient every month.
-Since then, 5,235 more people have become monthly donors!
-Harrison's most recent donation traveled 6,600 miles to support John, a farmer with epilepsy from Kenya, to fund burn treatment.
+Since then, 5,316 more people have become monthly donors!
+Harrison's most recent donation traveled 7,000 miles to support Philaris, a mother of three from Uganda, to fund mobility-restoring tibia fracture.

 John is a 45-year-old man who is married with 5 children (20yrs, 16yrs, 11yrs, 9yrs, and 7yrs).
 Two of his children are in a secondary school and the youngest three are in a public primary school.
 John withdrew from the school while he was in eighth grade as a result of financial problems.
 His other siblings also did not continue due to the same problem.
 He and his siblings are all manual laborers for survival.
 John is not financially stable.
 His father passed away and he lives with his elderly mother.
 John farms khat and some cash crops and his wife helps on the farm.
 Through their both efforts, they are able to make enough to support their family as well as their aged mother.
 John and his family, live in a small timber house, within his father’s homeland.
 During the COVID 19 pandemic, no khat business is going on, which means the economy is very low.
 John is an epileptic and he arrived at the hospital with back burns which have resulted in a chronic wound.
 During the interview, he said that he fell on the hot charcoal cooker while preparing tea after suffering an epileptic episode.
 He was taken to a private clinic for burn dressing.
 Within a few days, his condition deteriorated and he was referred to a surgeon, who recommended him for debridement to treat his would.
 A lack of treatment will lead to wound infection and continued bleeding.